ChainSafe/forest-iac/README.md

 - Create an `ssh-key` to be added to the DigitalOcean list and store the fingerprint for use in the next few steps; you can check more details [here](https://docs.digitalocean.com/products/droplets/how-to/add-ssh-keys/to-team/)
 - Create a space on DigitalOcean with any preferred unique name then add the bucket name and endpoint in the `backend.tf` file.
 - Generate `digitalocean_api_token` from DigitalOcean console; you can check [here](https://docs.digitalocean.com/reference/api/create-personal-access-token/) for more details.
-- Populate the `terraform.tfvars` file with the values of the following
+- If you need to run this locally, uncomment the variables below in the `terraform.tfvars` file and populate with the required values
     - `new_key_ssh_key_fingerprint`
     - `digitalocean_token`
     - `name`